Organ Donation (Presumed Consent) Bill

 Overview

 This bill proposes a system of presumed consent for organ donation in England and Wales.
-Unless a person registers an objection during their lifetime, they will be presumed to have consented to organ donation after death.
+Unless individuals explicitly register their objection, they will be considered consenting donors after death.
 Safeguards are included to protect the wishes of individuals and their families.

 Description

-- Exceptions: The presumption of consent will not apply if a family member provides evidence of the deceased's objection, or if donation would cause significant distress to the family.
+The bill establishes a presumption that individuals consent to organ donation after death unless they have registered an objection.
+Exceptions exist if a family member provides evidence of the deceased's objection or if donation would cause significant distress to the family.

 Government Spending

-The bill states that any expenditure incurred by the Secretary of State as a result of the Act will be met from public funds.
-No specific figures are provided in the bill text.
+The bill states that any expenditure incurred by the Secretary of State as a consequence of the Act will be met from money provided by Parliament.
+No specific figures are provided.

 Groups Affected